sroberts/sroberts.github.io/_posts/2014-11-12-learning-git-and-github.md

 I suppose it makes sense that when you work for a company everyone assumes you know everything about using its products.
 When I worked at [Symantecs Managed Security Services](http://www.symantec.com/managed-security-services) people asked me all the time how to use the antivirus.
 It's a normal assumption, even if it's off base.

-So working at [GitHub](http://www.github.com) I get asked [git](http://git-scm.com/) & GitHub questions all the time. #REALTALK: The fact is I'm not a greatGit user.
+So working at [GitHub](http://www.github.com) I get asked [git](http://git-scm.com/) & GitHub questions all the time. #REALTALK: The fact is I'm not a great Git user.
 I don't rebase.
 I'm terrible about using bisect.
 I had to squash a commit once and it took me an embarrassingly long time.

 There are all kinds of features I know exist but hardly ever use.
-That said I know about 90% of what I need to useGit effectively, and I've gotten pretty good at GitHub (the product) itself.
+That said I know about 90% of what I need to use Git effectively, and I've gotten pretty good at GitHub (the product) itself.
 So here's where I learned and what I think will help you get the most out of Git and GitHub.

 ## Learning Git
 Just in case you don't know what [Git](http://git-scm.com) is here is a formal intro: